Hospitals can’t control when contaminated patients arrive—

 The objective is singular and operationally defined:

-This system helps to prevent emergency department shutdown, staff walk-off, or operational collapse when contaminated patients arrive during a regional chemical, biological, radiological, nuclear, unknown powder, or hazardous materials event.
+This system helps prevent emergency department shutdowns, staff walk-offs, or operational collapse when contaminated patients arrive during a regional chemical, biological, radiological, nuclear, or unknown powder event.

 The Level-C PPE Push Pack is scalable from